Mshari-Albeeshi/Smart-Methods/README.md

 # Task3

 In this task, I added a chatbot to the control panel page by using IBM watson and adding it's script to the HTML file.

+# Task4

+In this task, I worked in converting speech to text by using python and save the input voice as a text file and a mp3 file.